orbitsdev/lucyapp/TELLER_ROLE.md

 # Teller Role Guide

-This document outlines the responsibilities, workflows, and features available to users with the **Teller** role in the GAMBLE Mobile App.
+This document outlines the responsibilities, workflows, and features available to users with the **Teller** role in the LuckyBet app.

 ## Role Overview